tomjoht/learnapidoc/index.md

 class: first
 ---

-In this book on writing documentation for REST APIs, instead of just talking about abstract concepts, I contextualize REST APIs with a direct, hands-on approach.
+In this course on writing documentation for REST APIs, instead of just talking about abstract concepts, I contextualize REST APIs with a direct, hands-on approach.

 You'll learn about API documentation in the context of using some simple weather APIs to put a weather forecast on your site.